The Importance Of Your Annual Fall Heater Inspection

 Deemed the Silent Killer, carbon monoxide is colorless and odorless, and kills on average 169 individuals a year according to the U.S. Consumer Product Safety Commission.
 In a 2012 study by the National Fire Protection Association, an estimated 72,000 non-fire carbon monoxide incidents were reported between 2006 and 2010.
 Of those, 94 percent occurred in a home.

 Still not convinced you need to get your heater checked out?
 Let’s put it this way.
-According to Griffith, during the winter he is called out to customer’s homes for heating problems that could easily have been prevented with regular maintenance.
+In our years of experience, during the winter our professional HVAC technicians are frequently called out to customer’s homes for heating problems that could easily have been prevented with regular maintenance.
 A checkup will not only keep your unit running efficiently, but will catch small problems before they turn into big repairs.
 And that could end up saving you thousands of dollars.

-Before it gets too cold outside, call the expert technicians at John Moore Services and tell them you want a 21-point heater inspection.
+Before it gets too cold outside, call the expert technicians at John Moore Services and tell them you want a 30-point furnace inspection and tune-up.
 Being proactive about your heating needs now will save you money later.
-Also make sure to learn about our Home Maintenance plan for making scheduled inspections and maintenance simple.
+Also make sure to learn about our “Get Moore” Maintenance Membership for making scheduled inspections and maintenance simple.
 Give us a call!